 The verification of the payment of the membership or affiliation fees must be in accordance with what is stated in the Membership Regulations.
 Members of a Ling or a Gar that is suspended or dissolved do not lose their International Dzogchen Community membership status.

-A member may also be expelled by resolution of the International Gakyil; grounds for expulsion include failure to pay the membership fee, breach of the obligations deriving from this Statute and the Regulations and the onset of serious reasons that make continuation of association membership incompatible.
+A member may also be expelled by a joint resolution of the International Gakyil and relevant Gar/Ling Gakyil; grounds for expulsion include failure to pay the membership fee, breach of the obligations deriving from this Statute and the Regulations and the onset of serious reasons that make continuation of association membership incompatible.

 Expulsion has immediate effect from the date of notification of the expulsion order, which should contain the reasons why the expulsion has been resolved.
 In the event that the expelled member fails to agree with the reasons giving rise to the resolution for expulsion, he/she may apply within 30 days from the notification to the College of Guarantors of the IDC who will make their decision known within 60 days of submission of the request.